rohbotics/loki_base_node/README.md

 <pre>
-Command Name   Cmd  Parms      Description GET_BAUDRATE   'b'             Return baud rate (often used as a quick test or ping) READ_ENCODERS  'e'             Return the current reading of the two wheel encoders MOTOR_SPEEDS   'm <L> <R>'     Set motor speeds for left and right to be controlled by PID PING           'p <S>'         Read one sonar sensor starting with sensor 1.
+Command Name   Cmd  Parms     Description
+GET_BAUDRATE    b             Return baud rate (often used as a quick test or ping) READ_ENCODERS   e             Return the current reading of the two wheel encoders MOTOR_SPEEDS    m L R         Set motor speeds for left and right to be controlled by PID PING            p S           Read one sonar sensor starting with sensor 1.
 0 returns all.
-RESET_ENCODERS 'r'             Reset encoder values both to 0 UPDATE_PID     'u Kp Kd Ki Ko' Update PID parameters with VERBOSE_DEBUG  'v <F>'         Set single bit flags to enable assorted debug modes MOTOR_DIRECT   'z <L> <R>'     Set motor speeds for left and right directly -126 to +126
+RESET_ENCODERS  r             Reset encoder values both to 0 UPDATE_PID      u Kp Kd Ki Ko Update PID parameters with VERBOSE_DEBUG   v F           Set single bit flags to enable assorted debug modes MOTOR_DIRECT    z L R         Set motor speeds for left and right directly -126 to +126

 Note: Commands of   a,c,d,s,t,w, and x are NOT supported in this firmware
 </pre>